 – computer and printer

 First you need to create the image or slogan you want on your bag.
-I did this using two different techniques - using Picnik to create an image then using Microsoft Word to resize the image and print, or just simply using Microsoft Word.
+I did this using two different techniques – using Picnik (update – I know use Picmonkey as piknic no longer exists.
+It is almost exactly the same site!) to create an image then using Microsoft Word to resize the image and print, or just simply using Microsoft Word.

 If you are not sure about designing your own slogan, use mine!
 Get the Big Books Printable here.